okeiro/hapi-fhir-jpaserver-starter/README.md

 ### Configuration via overridden application.yaml file and using Docker

-You can customize HAPI by telling HAPI to look for the configuration file in a different location, e.g.:
+You can customize HAPI by telling HAPI to look for the configuration file in a different location, eg.:

 ```
 docker run -p 8090:8080 -v $(pwd)/yourLocalFolder:/configs -e "--spring.config.location=file:///configs/another.application.yaml" hapiproject/hapi:latest